 By Conservancy Research Manager Dr. Jeff Schmid

-Our studies are funded in part by grants awarded from the Sea Turtle Grants Program which is supported by proceeds from the sale of the Florida Sea Turtle License Plate.
-Learn more at www.helpingseaturtle.org.
-Research activities are conducted under NMFS permit #13544 and FFWCC permit #136.
+Our research activities are conducted under NMFS permit #13544 and FFWCC permit #136.
+Satellite transmitters are funded by private donations to the Conservancy.
+Additional funding is provided through grants awarded from the Sea Turtle Grants Program which is supported by proceeds from the sale of the Florida Sea Turtle License Plate.
+Learn more at www.helpingseaturtles.org.